Bachelor of Science in Biology

 Successful completion of this option earns students a "Research Option in Biology" designation on their Georgia Tech transcripts.

-The School of Biological Sciences offers two 5-year BS/MS programs:
+The School of Biological Sciences offers two BS/MS Options: